The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-1-execution_context/unit-4-1.md

   }
 };

-obj.waitThenPrintNum(); // logs "NaN", because the property "count" is not in the window scope.
+obj.waitThenPrintNum(); // logs "NaN", because the property "count" is not in the window object.
 ```

 With arrow functions the `this` keyword always represents the object that defined the arrow function.